 Yvonne Josy is a hydrogeologist and WASH Engineer.
 She graduated with an MSc in Earth Science at the Swiss Federal Institute of Technology (ETH) Zürich and completed a Master course in `Hazard and Natural Disaster Management` at University of Canterbury in New Zealand.
 She is a member of the WASH expert pool at the Swiss Humanitarian Aid (SDC/HA) and WATHAB at ICRC.
 In the last 10 years she has led humanitarian programmes for both organisations in DPRK, Myanmar, Afghanistan, Pakistan, South Sudan and Sudan.

-Laura originally graduated with a BSc (Hons) in Earth Science from the University of Glasgow and is now studying a part-time MSc in Hydrogeology at the University of Strathclyde, with her thesis focusing on groundwater quality within Cox Bazar, Bangladesh.
+Laura originally graduated with a BSc (Hons) in Earth Science from the University of Glasgow.
+She then obtained an MSc Hydrogeology (Distinction) at the University of Strathclyde, with her thesis focusing on groundwater quality within Cox Bazar, Bangladesh.